Use of Tinted Contact Lenses for Concussion-Related Light Sensitivity

 Review each arm or cohort in the study, along with the interventions and objectives associated with them.

-UPSIS-2 scale 15-60, eligible particpants score greater than or equal to 26
+UPSIS-2 scale 15-60, eligible participants score greater than or equal to 26 are fit in broad band (clear) contact lenses.

 Group Type ACTIVE_COMPARATOR